Text by James Bow

 - The GMC/MCI Classic

 - The NovaBus LFS Articulated Buses

-The first production RTS bus, #7200, arrived on TTC property in the beginning of July 1998, a few days before bus #1000 left the property.
-Bus #7200, like the models that followed, featured a rear wheelchair lift, air conditioning and wider front doors.
+The first production RTS bus, #7200, arrived on TTC property in the beginning of July 1998, a few days before bus #1000 left the property (later sold off and scrapped).
+Buses 7201 through 7251 followed, all featuring a rear wheelchair lift, air conditioning and wider front doors.
 The buses were initially equipped with the Luminator MAX2000 flip-dot destination display, although buses #7210 and 7236 were retrofitted in early 2012 to use the Luminator Horizon, which used backlit LEDs for a crisper and easier-to-read display.

 NovaBus RTS Specifications

 - Engine: Detroit Diesel Series 50 275 hp @ 2100 rpm

 - Bus World Encyclopedia of Buses, Stauss Publications, Woodland Hills (California), 1988.

 - Diesel City Bus, Toronto Transit Commission, Toronto (Ontario), 1991.

 - Toronto Transit Commission 7200-7251, Canadian Public Transit Discussion Board Wiki, Website.

 Thanks to Mike Vainchtein and Evan McCausland for their updates, corrections and additions to this web page